bcgov/moh-pidp/docs/infrastructure_architecture/Readme.md

 ## Backup Container

 [BCGov Backup Container](https://developer.gov.bc.ca/docs/default/component/platform-developer-docs/docs/database-and-api-management/database-backup-best-practices/) is a trusted backup utility tool, designed by BCGOV DevOps team build for developers working on the BCGov's OpenShift platform.
-It takes a full and complete backup of data into a single database dump file using pg_dump command every hour for the pidp_* databases.
+It connects to your database to perform a full and complete backup of data  and/or to perform a test recovery of the most recent backup.
+For the backup process, it uses pg_dump command every single hour and dumps the pidp_* database into a single backup file.
 The backup files are stored on an nfs-file-backup PVC (persistent volume claim) on OpenShift platform.
 You can modify the backup cycle and schedule in the [backup-container-conf](infra\backup-container\chart\templates\configmap.yaml)

 ## Mailhog